zeek/package-manager/doc/developers.rst

 ~~~~~~~~~~~~~~~~~~~

 Use the :file:`Makefile` targets ``make html`` and ``make man`` to build the
-HTML and man page, respectively.
-To view the generated HTML output, open
+HTML and man page, respectively, or ``make doc`` to build them both.
+To view
-:file:`doc/_build/index.html`.
-The generated man page is located in
+the generated HTML output, open :file:`doc/_build/index.html`.
+The generated
-:file:`doc/man/zkg.1`.
+man page is located in :file:`doc/man/zkg.1`.

 If you have also installed :program:`sphinx-autobuild` (e.g. via
 :program:`pip3`), there's a :file:`Makefile` target, ``make livehtml``, you can